 “Hey!” she greeted enthusiastically as she opened the door.

-The two children wandered in ahead of her husband.
+The two children came in ahead of her husband.

 “Mine’s chocolate flavor!”
 Oliver chimed in, holding his up for her to see through the opaque styrofoam cup.

 “That’s great, sweetie!”
 Marian beamed.
-“Where’s the folks?” she said quietly, placing a hand on her husband’s shoulder as the kids dashed toward the television.
+“Where’s the folks?” she said quietly, placing a hand on her husband’s shoulder.
 Something was off.